ObjectiveTruth/custom_vesync/README.md

 # **Important message**
 >
 > This a fork of the existing archived project created by vlebourl.
-Please contribute here.
+Please contribute there (even though it seems to be dead).
+I say this because I forked this for my personal purposes.
+I may not update further.
+If you're looking to add support for devices that are already supported by pyvesync then see below my comments.
+Good luck!

+## Adding New Devices
+It's possible to add new devices by updating the `constant.py` file in this project.
+Specifically, you'll need to add the name of your device as indicated in the `pyvesync` library.
+After adding the new device, reboot Home Assistant for the change to take effect.
+This may work for many devices, but it is not guaranteed for all.
+Try it out and see if it works for you!

 [![hacs_badge](https://img.shields.io/badge/HACS-Default-orange.svg)](https://github.com/custom-components/hacs)
 [![GitHub release](https://img.shields.io/github/v/release/vlebourl/custom_vesync.svg)](https://GitHub.com/vlebourl/custom_vesync/releases/)

 # VeSync custom component for Home Assistant